13" Polycotylid Plesiosaur Jaw and Vertebrae Fossil In Situ Cretaceous Age Morocco

 Cretaceous Age, 100 Million Years Old.

-Polycotylid Plesiosaurs were intriguing marine reptiles that inhabited the oceans during the Cretaceous period, approximately 100 to 65 million years ago.
-Notable for their elongated necks and tails along with unique double-hinged jaws, these reptiles provide valuable insight into prehistoric marine life.
-Morocco is notable for yielding several polycotylid plesiosaur fossils, including the holotype of Plesiosaurus moroccensis, a species first described in a 2013 study by Oussedik and colleagues published in the Journal of Vertebrate Paleontology.
+Polycotylid plesiosaurs were remarkable marine reptiles that thrived in the oceans during the Cretaceous period, approximately 100 to 65 million years ago.
+Known for their elongated necks and tails and distinctive double-hinged jaws, these reptiles offer important insight into prehistoric marine ecosystems and the diversity of Mesozoic predators.
+Morocco is a significant site for polycotylid discoveries, including the holotype of Plesiosaurus moroccensis, first described in 2013 by Oussedik and colleagues in the Journal of Vertebrate Paleontology.

-One of the most interesting aspects of polycotylid plesiosaurs is their unique dental anatomy.
-Unlike other plesiosaurs, which have a single row of teeth on each jaw, polycotylids have two rows of teeth, with the upper row being more developed than the lower row.
-This unique dental anatomy suggests that polycotylids may have had a different feeding strategy than other plesiosaurs.
+A defining feature of polycotylid plesiosaurs is their unique dental anatomy.
+Unlike most other plesiosaurs, which possess a single row of teeth on each jaw, polycotylids have two rows of teeth, with the upper row being more developed than the lower.
+This specialised dentition suggests a distinct feeding strategy, potentially allowing polycotylids to capture and process prey differently from other marine reptiles.